sagemath/sagewiki_to_gh-2022-10-10/dayscambridge2/sprints.md

 == Visibility of Kolyvagin Classes ==

- People: ''Jared Weinstein'', William Stein

-This might be idle blather, but I've been thinking about Kolyvagin classes and I'm curious about the following.
 On the one hand, one of Kolyvagin's suite of conjectures is that the classes he constructs out of Heegner points ought to generate the entirety of Sha(E/K).
 On the other hand each element of Sha(E/K) is "visible" in some other abelian variety, in the sense of Mazur (see for instance http://www.williamstein.org/home/was/www/home/wstein/www/papers/visibility_of_sha/).
 I wonder if the Kolyvagin classes d(n) contributing to Sha become visible in abelian varieties in some *systematic* way;  ie, in a modular Jacobian of possibly higher level.
 There are already some examples out there of computation with visibility and computation with Kolyvagin classes, so maybe we can gather some data.

+ People: ''Jared Weinstein'', Mirela Ciperiani, William Stein, Dimitar Jetchev, Ken Ribet

+== Sage Tutorials ==

+We would like to have a sequence of carefully prepared Sage tutorials on the following topics:

+   * Introduction to Python (Kiran Kedlaya, 10am on Wednesday)
+   * Tate's algorithm over number fields (David Roe, 10am on Thursday?)
+   * 2-descent in Sage (Robert Miller, 11am on Thursday)
+   * Computing images of Galois representations (Drew Sutherland, William Stein, 11am on Friday)
+   * Linear algebra modulo p (Robert Bradshaw, 11am on Wednesday)